June Armstrong’s Music Box

 Continue reading June Armstrong: Take Ten

-The new book is subtitled Twelve Reveries for Piano and is once again published by her own Pianissimo Publishing business.
+Subtitled Twelve Reveries for Piano, the book is once again published by her own Pianissimo Publishing business.
 Let’s jump into Armstrong’s latest magical creation…

 ABRSM: ‘Piano Star’ Duets